-The SC5306B USB Configuration
+The SC5406B USB Configuration

-The SC5306B USB interface is USB 2.0 compliant running at Full Speed, capable of 12 Mbits per second.
-The interface supports 3 transfer or endpoint types:
+The SC5406B USB interface is USB 2.0 compliant running at Full Speed, capable of 12 Mbits per second.
+It supports 3 transfer or endpoint types:

 - Control Transfer

 - Interrupt Transfer

 - Bulk Transfer

 The endpoint addresses are provided in the C-language header file and are listed below.